 This is the time of the year where garage and yard sales signs proliferate on the sides of the roads.
-The yard sale is a great opportunity to get rid of “stuff” and make some good side cash at the same time.
+The yard sale is a great opportunity to get rid of “stuff” and make some good cash money, at the same time.
 Spring and early summer are the ideal time to hold a yard sale.The warm weather makes it easier to be outside with your goods while shoppers do their thing.
 I usually accumulate a lot of

 junk “stuff” I no longer use or need.
 A yard sale fits in quite nicely with spring cleaning and it beats hauling the stuff to a charity or the dump.
 There’s a bit more to have a successful yard sale than just putting your stuff out it in the driveway.
 Here’s a collection of tips that have helped us rake in more than just pocket change over the last few years.